“I could get my sidearm and end it all now. It’s so close. The locker’s just behind me.”

 Yet it had been home, more or less, for what seemed like, well, forever.
 Not in a bad way.
 In a good way then, he supposed.
 The only way.

-Those that had never seen deep space leant on inadequate images of emptiness.
+Those who’d never seen deep space leant on inadequate images of emptiness.
 First timers had their notions of blackness evaporated, their concept of cold, bleak nothing shattered.
 Yes, interplanetary space was alien, holo-images were amazing, a cold night on a deserted hilltop seemed quiet.

 They were a very poor substitute.
 Laughable.

-Sometimes he would go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.
+Sometimes he’d go to the Observation Deck and banish all light from the room, try to make its warm safety an extension of the inhospitable universe without, try to feel lost in it.

 It too was laughable.
-More than once he had laughed at it.
+More than once he’d laughed at it.
 Actually laughed.

 It was a blackness without surface, an all-encompassing and utterly intangible void.
 The fullness of three dimensions didn’t do it justice.
 It was everywhere and everything because it was everything.